 - Location: Alaska

-You must have a valid driver's license to legally operate a motor vehicle, and you must renew that license every five years.
-The Alaska Division of Motor Vehicles (DMV) allows you to renew your license within one year of the expiration date (which is usually your birthday), and offers no "grace period" once it expires.
+You must have a valid driver's license to legally operate a motor vehicle, and you must renew that license every 5 years.
+The Alaska Division of Motor Vehicles (DMV) allows you to renew your license within 1 year before expiration date (which is usually your birthday), and offers no "grace period" once it expires.

-You have two options when it comes to renewing your Class D driver's license or Class M1 motorcycle license every five years:
+You have two options when it comes to renewing your Class D driver's license or Class M1 motorcycle license every 5 years:

 - Apply for an extension.